nodejs/website-redesign/content-style-guide/01-voice-and-tone.md

 Instead of: _"The GitHub issues list is the place for discussion of Node.js core features."_

+### Humour in voice

+When done right, humour is effective at helping us welcome people getting involved in the Node.js community.

+This section is intended as a primer on the recommended use of humour in the voice of Node.js

+As an open source project, Node.js brings together a mix of different individuals!
+This diversity is our strength; well-worth the challenge to be aware that individuals can have different types of humour.
+Mixing different types of humour can have unexpected effects.
+A subject we are confident is humourous may not have the same entertaining effect on other people.
+For this reason, it's recommended that we do our utmost to empathize with the audience when exercising our sense of humour.

+We need to be mindful while maintaining our sense of humour.
+Humour should be shared, not inflicted.

+The Node.js project is honoured to bring together individuals from different cultures to collaborate on shared objectives!
+Most people will have had experience empathizing with others within their culture.
+Constructively engaging across cultures is a challenge we are privileged to have.
+For this reason, we must take extra care to be aware of cultural variations in what constitutes acceptable humour.
+For example, regardless of their cultural endorsement, neither gender nor race is acceptable humour in the Node.js community.
+Humour of this nature does not build an inclusive and diverse environment.

+When done with thoughtfulness and care, humour can be encouraging and warm.
+It can also be damaging when misapplied.
+If ever in doubt, err on the side of being serious.

 ## Our tone

 Node.js’ tone is usually informal.
 When writing content or a response, being clear